aragos/tichu-tournament/docs/api.md

        table number and ending with either 'N' for North/South or 'E' for East/West.
     * `hands`: List of integers.
 Set of hand numbers to be played by this team/opponent combination.
-    * `relay_table`: Integer.
-If set, this set of hands must be played simultaneously with another table.
-Optional.
-    * `scoring`: Object.
+        * `score`: Object.
 If the hand has already been scored contains relevant information about the score.
 Optional.
           * `calls`: Object.
 Calls made by players.
 May have entries for `north`, `east`, `west`, `south`.
             Each entry may be `"T"`, indicating a call of Tichu, `"GT"`, indicating a call of Grand Tichu, or `""`, indicating no call.
 If an entry is absent, it is assumed to mean no call.
           * `ns_score`: Integer or string.
 The score of the north-south pair, including Tichu bonuses and penalties.
 May also be the string "AVG+" or "AVG-".
           * `ew_score`: Integer or string.
 The score of the east-west pair, including Tichu bonuses and penalties.
 May also be the string "AVG+" or "AVG-".
           * `notes`: String.
 Any additional notes about the hand added by the scorer or the director.
+    * `relay_table`: Boolean.
+If set, this set of hands must be played simultaneously with another table.
+Optional.

 ### Check if hand has been scored (HEAD /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)